-- raising awareness of FGM through staff training - a comprehensive programme of PSHE - a robust attendance policy and interventions including first day calling, referrals to the EWO when a parent fails to notify the school of an absence or when the reason given for an absence appears suspect and regular attendance clinics for vulnerable students.
+- raising awareness of FGM through staff training - a comprehensive programme of PSHE and Sex Education - a robust attendance policy and interventions including first day calling, referrals to the EWO when a parent fails to notify the school of an absence or when the reason given for an absence appears suspect and regular attendance clinics for vulnerable students.

-Any disclosure or suspicion that FGM is about to take place or may have taken place should be reported to the CP Designated Lead immediately.
-The Academy's procedures for reporting and following up CP referrals should be followed in accordance with the Lostwithiel School Child Protection and Safeguarding policies.
+Any disclosure or suspicion that FGM is about to take place or may have taken place should be reported to the Designated Safeguarding Lead (or Deputy if not available) immediately.
+The School's procedures for reporting and following up referrals should be followed in accordance with the Lostwithiel School Child Protection and Safeguarding policies.